 The designated beneficiary of a plan member with less than 5 years of Credited Service will receive a refund of the member's accumulated contributions.

-Eligibility: Members are eligible for survivor benefits after the completion of 7 years of Credited Service.
-Benefit: The benefit payable to the spouse determined as though the deceased member had retired on the date of death and had chosen a 100% joint and survivor annuity.
-Normal Form of Benefit: Single Life Annuity.
-COLA: None.
+Eligibility: Members are eligible for survivor benefits after the completion of 7 years of Credited retired on the date of death and had chosen a 100% joint and survivor annuity.